Smartling/SmartlingHelp/_posts/2016-12-21-updates-to-jobs.md

 ---

-We're rolling out an update to how our Jobs feature works, to help you better organize your translation work and keep relevant content together as it moves through the translation process.
+We’re rolling out an update to how our Jobs feature works, to help you better organize your translation work and keep relevant content together as it moves through the translation process.

+Job is becoming more defined package of content with the start and end date.
+After job is completed you can't add more content to it.
+In the future releases we will also stop allowing adding more content to the job once it is authorized for translation.

 ## Changes to Jobs functionality

 When we release the new version of Jobs to your account, you will notice some changes:

-* We no longer distinguish between 'strings' jobs and 'files' jobs.
+* We no longer distinguish between ‘strings’ jobs and ‘files’ jobs.
 You can now create jobs from new files by dragging a file onto the Jobs page.
-This functionality was previously only available as part of the Requester Portal.
+This functionality was previously only available as part of the Requester Portal feature.

 * If you add a file that is already uploaded to Smartling to a job, the file will be overwritten.
 Any new content will be added to the job.